moyodancer/Colorado-CompSci-Ugrad.github.io/pages/helpatcs/helpatcs_procedures_moodle.md

 ```

 8. Change the JENKINS_BUILD variable to match the desired version number and set the build number
-Note: Change version number to match what you found in step #3
+Note: Change version number to match what you found in step 3 and the revision number (-1) should match the build number in Jenkins.
 ```
 export JENKINS_BUILD=development3.6.3-1
 ```